leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Photo by Ally Smith

-Dam Height:
+Dam Height: Measured from bottom of dam on the downstream side to the dam crest.

-Dam Notching: This is something humans do when a dam is ponding so much water that it causes flooding that affects nearby infrastructure.
-Dam notches are notches cut into dams to let some water through so that the pond depth is decreased.
+Dam Notching: This is something humans do when a dam is ponding so much water that it causes inundation which affects nearby infrastructure.
+Dam notches are notches cut into dams to let some water through so that the pond depth and inundation extent are decreased.

 Food Caching: A pile of bark, twigs, and leaves that beavers use as a winter store of food.
 This is usually found in the pond behind a dam.

 Lodge: There are two types of lodges beavers can build.
 One is a bank lodge and the other is what you might typically think of when you think of a lodge.
 These lodges are found in the large pond that forms behind a primary dam.
 Bank lodges are close to the bank and include tunnels dug through the bank.
 The other type of lodge looks like a pile of mud and sticks in the middle of the pond.

-Material Harvest:
+Material Harvest: Main evidence here is freshly felled trees with a pile of wood shavings around the cut.

 Primary Dam: The largest dams in a complex, these dams usually extend onto the floodplain and create the ponds beaver place their lodge in.